Alberta Aviation Museum

 The Alberta Aviation Museum is an aviation museum located in Edmonton, Alberta, Canada.
-The museum is located on-site at the former Edmonton City Centre (Blatchford Field) Airport on the southwest corner of the field (11410 Kingsway Avenue).
+The museum is located on-site at the former Edmonton City Centre (Blatchford Field) Airport on the southwest corner of the field (11410 Kingsway NW).

 The museum operates daily except for Christmas Day, Boxing Day and New Years Day.

 History

-The Alberta Aviation Museum is housed in the historic Hangar 14, the last remaining example of a 'double-double' Second World War British Commonwealth Air Training Plan (BCATP) hangar.
+The Alberta Aviation Museum is housed in the historic Hangar 14, one of the last two remaining examples of a 'double-double' Second World War British Commonwealth Air Training Plan (BCATP) hangar.
 These hangars, built for the BCATP across Canada, were made of pre-cut wooden timbers of British Columbia fir.
 They could be built as single units, double units, and the 'double-double' which is four units.

 Hangars were built on the site from 1939 to 1942, including 3 double hangars for RCAF Station Edmonton, with one of the hangars originally opened 5 October 1940 as No. 2 Air Observers School (AOS) under the command of Wop May.
-Hangar 14 was completed in 1942 on a rectangular plan with an area of 6689 m2 with a clear span of 34 m, and subdivided evenly by a firewall which acts as a support truss.
+Hangar 14 was completed in 1943 on a rectangular plan with an area of 6689 m2 with a clear span of 34 m, and subdivided evenly by a firewall which acts as a support truss.
 After the United States entered the Second World War the airport was used to service United States Army Air Forces (USAAF) aircraft heading to Alaska until the new USAAF base that was to become CFB Namao (now CFB Edmonton) opened outside of Edmonton and absorbed some of the traffic.
 Following the war in 1946, Hangar 14 was used by No. 418 (City of Edmonton) Reserve Squadron, Pacific Western Airlines and for Distant Early Warning Line (DEW Line) construction before becoming a car dealership in the late 1960s.

 Known in Edmonton as "The Hangar on Kingsway", it has been designated 'M' Hangar, Hangar #6 and later Building #14 by the Edmonton City Airport.
 Hangar 14 was designated a Provincial Historic Resource under the Historical Resources Act on July 4, 2000, and a Municipal Historic Resource by the City of Edmonton on August 31, 2004.

+A Boeing 737 owned by the museum was broken into and had parts stolen from it in August 2014.